 These are Starter, Pro, and All-In packages.
 Their prices also vary for three client categories: Opendorse for Sports, Opendorse for Brands, and Opendorse for Business.

-We’ll focus on Opendorse for Sports, because they just launched Business and Brands a few months ago and haven’t announced any traction in those two categories.
+We’ll focus on Opendorse for sports because we haven’t seen any sales traction in those other categories.

 The prices Opendorse lists publicly are for their Starter tier, a tier which will fall short for most based on needs.
 The Starter price tier for Opendorse for Sports is $499 per month, but that tier is quite limiting.
 With such tiered pricing for Opendorse for Sports, it’s important to know which parts vary across the tiers and which are consistent.
 And which features listed are limited across the board.